Fxhj0501/Algorithm-blog/Data_Structure/Tree.md

 #### 2.4 Time Complexity

-The worst case time complexity of Search / Insertion / Delete operation is O(h) where h is the height of the Binary Search Tree.
+The worst case time complexity of Search / Insertion / Delete operation is `O(h)` where h is the height of the Binary Search Tree.
 In worst case, we may have to travel from the root to the deepest leaf node.
-The height of a skewed tree may become n and the time complexity of the operations may become O(n).
+The height of a skewed tree may become n and the time complexity of the operations may become `O(n)`.
+And in the best case, the time complexity is `O(logN)`.

 ### 3. Ohther Operations